contourpy/contourpy/docs/benchmarks/rendering.rst

    :class: only-dark

 As usual, for the ``simple`` dataset above the performance of :ref:`serial` for filled contours is the same regardless of :class:`~.FillType`.
-It is 10% faster than :ref:`mpl2005` and significantly faster than :ref:`mpl2014` with a speedup of 1.3-1.4.
-As with ``lines`` the rendering time here is only about 125 ms so there is a fairly even split between calculation and rendering time for :ref:`serial`.
+It is about the same as :ref:`mpl2005` and significantly faster than :ref:`mpl2014` with a speedup of 1.5.
+As with ``lines`` the rendering time here is only about 110 ms so there is a fairly even split between calculation and rendering time for :ref:`serial`.

 .. image:: ../_static/filled_random_1000_render_light.svg
    :class: only-light